Matsumura Keibun / Pine tree, Taihu stone and monkeys

 Condition: slightly stained, slightly soiled

-Exhibit and attached in "Real-The Most Oddity"(Fuchu Art Museum / 2018)
+Exhibit in "Real-The Most Oddity"(Fuchu Art Museum / 2018), the catalogue attached

 Artist History